Skip to content

 • webp

 Format conversion may affect performance and file size.
-Use webp for modern browsers if needed.
+Use webp for modern browsers when appropriate.

-Important: For best results, use cws with width and/or height.
+Important: For best results, use cws together with width and/or height.

 CommandDescriptionResult (image)